Bigfoot ‘sightings’: Which states have the most?

-According to the Bigfoot Field Researchers Organization, the top state for sasquatch sightings is Washington, where there have been 708 “credible” sightings.
+According to the Bigfoot Field Researchers Organization, the top state for sasquatch sightings in Washington, where there have been 708 “credible” sightings.

 “This comprehensive database of credible sightings and related reports is maintained by an all-volunteer network of bigfoot/sasquatch researchers, archivists, and investigators in the United States and Canada–the BFRO,” the organization said.